 The Alzheimer’s Association Hudson Valley Chapter provides support and assistance to the communities of Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster and Westchester counties in New York.
 The chapter is part of of the national Alzheimer's Association and is committed to carrying out the association's mission at the local level.
 It is registered in New York as a nonprofit corporation and led by a local advisory board of directors.

 Board of Directors - directors

 Our office locations

-The Hudson Valley Chapter has four offices located in Poughkeepsie, Middletown, New City and Purchase.
+The Hudson Valley Chapter has three offices located in Poughkeepsie, Middletown, and Purchase.